-Prof Hayward is especially interested in international politics, Just War and the ethics of modern conflict.
+With a first degree in Classical Studies and his MA Hons and PhD in History, Professor Hayward is especially interested in international politics, Just War and the ethics of modern conflict.
 He also researches and lectures on the Islamic laws and ethics of security.
 He is interested in both the influence of conflict on Islam and the influence of Islam on conflict.

 He is fascinated by comparative religious studies and the impact of religion on politics, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
 Also able to read Latin and speak or read several modern languages, he has undertaken extensive primary research in Russian and German archives.